 "The Central Pacific Railroad men are thieves, and will soon feel the power of the workingmen.
 When I have thoroughly organized my party, we will march through the city and compel the thieves to give up their plunder.
 I will lead you to the City Hall, clean out the police force, hang the Prosecuting Attorney, burn every book that has a particle of law in it, and then enact new laws for the workingmen.
 I will give the Central Pacific just three months to discharge their Chinamen, and if that is not done, Stanford and his crowd will have to take the consequences."
 (San Francisco Evening Bulletin, November 5, 1877)

-1798 Alien and Sedition Acts required an alien to file a declaration of intention to become a citizen 5 years before becoming a citizen and increased the period of residence to 14 years; gave the president unlimited power to order out of the country any alien "whom he shall judge dangerous to the peace and safety of the United States; and in case of war, allowed male enemy aliens 14 years and older to be apprehended and confined.
+1798 Alien and Sedition Acts gave the president unlimited power to order out of the country any alien "whom he shall judge dangerous to the peace and safety of the United States" and in case of war, allowed male enemy aliens 14 years and older to be apprehended and confined.

 1850s Anti-Catholicism was at its peak in America.
 A dozen churches were burned during the middle 1850s; countless more were attacked, their crosses stolen, their alters violated, and their windows broken.
 At Sidney, Ohio, and at Dorchester, Massachusetts, Catholic houses of worship were blown to pieces with gunpowder.
 In New York City, a mob laid siege to the prominent cathedral of St. Peter and St. Paul and only the arrival of the police saved the building.